 Recliner chairs provide excellent levels of comfort and ergonomic support.
-Nothing beats relaxing on an uber comfortable recliner chair after a long day at work.
-As times change, so did the recliner chair.
+Nothing beats relaxing on an uber-comfortable recliner chair after a long day at work.
+As times changed, so did the recliner chair.
 Nowadays, there are several types of recliner chairs to choose from with each catering to specific wants and needs of the individual.

 In this article, we will be taking a look at the different types of recliner chairs available in the market today.
 We will also be jotting down factors to consider if you are currently in the market for a new or your first recliner chair.